Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Data Bases/Types and Constraints.md

 TIMESTAMP -- "YYYY-MM-DD HH:MM:SS" - used for recording actions

 You can also constraints apply properties like
 UNIQUE
 NOT NULL
 PRIMARY KEY
 FOREIGN KEY

-JOIN
+DEFAULT 'value'
+AUTO_INCREMENT